OwnBackup acquires RevCult to bolster its SaaS data protection across clouds

 This is why OwnBackup is now bolstering its own offering by adding more security and governance smarts to the mix, a category often referred to as SaaS Security Posture Management (SSPM).

 Founded in 2011, San Diego-based RevCult is all about protecting sensitive Salesforce data from misconfigurations and thus breaches and non-compliance — this becomes all the more pertinent as an organization’s data grows in volume.
-The company counts big-name clients such as Intuit and L’Oréal, and it has served as OwnBackup’s data protection partner for several years.
+The company counts among its customers big-name companies such as Intuit and L’Oréal, and it has served as OwnBackup’s data protection partner for several years.

 “A single SaaS app includes numerous security settings, controls, and policies that must be managed and tracked, creating a near-infinite number of opportunities for mistakes and oversights,” Gutmann said.
 “As a result, managing SaaS security is incredibly difficult.”